mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.WebApi.md

 ## Class: WebApi.Controllers.MessageQueueingController
 Controller for handling message queueing operations.
+Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
+Controller for handling message queueing operations.

 ##### Parameters
 * *provider:* The example message provider.